Tips For Google Keep Users

 has no option to backup files, automatically or otherwise.

 Yosh Mantinband just discovered that Keep is now included as a data export option under google's "google takeout" page.
 The output is in HTML format.

-Beware of the fact that the Google Keep App has NO "Undo" option when editing notes, so, this is a very important reason to regularly backup all of your Keep notes.
+Beware of the fact that the Google Keep App has NO OBVIOUS "Undo" option when editing notes, so, this is a very important reason to regularly backup all of your Keep notes.

 When using the Android Keep App, it is painfully easy to delete large